NordicESMhub/NorESM_user_workshop_2021/_sources/virtual_machine.md

 ### Run the container with bindings

-To be able to share files and folders between the container and the host, explicit binding paths have to be specified in the format **src:dest**, where **src** and **dest** are paths outside and inside of the container, respectively
+To be able to share files and folders between the container and the host, explicit binding paths have to be specified in the format **src:dest**, where **src** and **dest** are paths outside and inside of the container, respectively, separated by a colon (:)

 Shared **work** and **archive** directories will allow us to access model outputs from the host, even after the container ceased to exist.
 Also the shared **inputdata** which was created and populated from the host can be made accessible inside the container